mdn/content/files/en-us/web/api/pointer_events/index.md

 ## Determining button states

-Some pointer devices, such as mouse and pen, support multiple buttons and the button presses can be _chorded_ i.e. depressing an additional button while another button on the pointer device is already depressed.
+Some pointer devices, such as mouse and pen, support multiple buttons and the button presses can be _chorded_ i.e. pressing an additional button while another button on the pointer device is already pressed.

 To determine the state of button presses, pointer events uses the {{domxref("MouseEvent.button","button")}} and {{domxref("MouseEvent.buttons","buttons")}} properties of the {{domxref("MouseEvent")}} interface (that {{domxref("PointerEvent")}} inherits from).